History of West Palm Beach, Florida: 2000–present

 CityPlace opened to the public on October 27, 2000, with 31 stores and 1 restaurant opening during the first weekend.
 Barnes & Noble, Macy's, and a Muvico Parisian 20 and IMAX theater served as the original anchors.
 The initial focus of CityPlace involved attracting many high-end stores as tenants, though emphasis shifted to home furnishings during the housing bubble.
 By the Great Recession, the scope turned heavily toward dining and entertainment establishments becoming tenants.
 Related Companies re-branded CityPlace as "Rosemary Square" in April 2019.
 The company intends to transform Rosemary Square from a lifestyle center to a more urban-like environment, using $550 million to construct new restaurants, a new mixed-use luxury residential tower, a new hotel, and an office tower containing 300,000 sqft of space.
 Some asphalt roads were replaced with gray and white pavers and converted to create more pedestrian-walking space.
+The shopping center was re-named The Square in 2023, then back to CityPlace in 2024.
+In 2023, the movie theater was demolished; Related Companies intends to construct two office towers in its place and add a 455-seat IMAX theater.

 As the county seat of Palm Beach County, West Palm Beach entered the national spotlight during the 2000 presidential election.
 According to the results officially certified by Florida Secretary of State Katherine Harris, George W. Bush very narrowly carried the state of Florida over Al Gore – by 537 votes.
 Both candidates needed to win the state of Florida in order to secure at least 270 electoral votes, and thereby prevail in the presidential election.
 The close results and Palm Beach County's controversial butterfly ballot led to a notorious recount.
 Among those serving on the canvassing board included former West Palm Beach mayor Carol Roberts.
 Ultimately, the United States Supreme Court decided in Bush v.
 Gore on December 12, 2000, that Harris's tally would stand, awarding Bush the 25 electoral votes of Florida and the presidential election.